Back to blog

 What are the best Ahrefs alternatives for site auditing?

-The best Ahrefs alternatives for site auditing are CrawlRaven ($9/month, 200+ auto-prioritized checks with white-label reports), Screaming Frog ($259/year, deepest desktop crawl customization), and Sitebulb ($162/year, visual audit insights).
+The best Ahrefs alternatives for site auditing are CrawlRaven ($49 at launch, 200+ auto-prioritized checks; white-label reports on the $99 launch tier), Screaming Frog ($279/year, deepest desktop crawl customization), and Sitebulb ($162/year, visual audit insights).
 All three provide deeper technical auditing than Ahrefs' built-in module at lower cost.

 How accurate is Ahrefs data compared to Google Search Console?